-- Synthesize evidence on antimicrobial use and AMR to inform public policy and the development of credible, enforceable regulations and other interventions that reduce antimicrobial use;
+- Synthesize evidence on antimicrobial use and antimicrobial resistance to inform public policy and the development of credible, enforceable regulations that reduce antimicrobial use.

-- Engage policymakers in agriculture and health, and encourage integrated policy approaches supported by experimental evidence, in the context of One Health solutions;
+- Engage agriculture and health policymakers and encourage integrated policy approaches in the context of the One Health approach.

-- Pilot and evaluate approaches for surveillance of use of antimicrobials, presence in the environment and water, treatment failure, and AMR; and
+- Pilot and evaluate approaches for surveillance antimicrobial resistance, antimicrobial use, presence of antimicrobials in the environment and antimicrobial treatment failure.

-- Contribute to mapping existing and projecting future use of antimicrobials in the face of increasing intensification
+- Contribute to mapping of existing and projected future use of antimicrobials in the face of increasing intensification of farming systems.